Who Is Xi Jinping?

-Xi Jinping was born June 15, 1953, the son of a well-placed Chinese Communist Party leader, Xi Zhongxun, a former comrade of Communist China’s founder Mao Zedong.
+Xi Jinping was born June 15, 1953, the son of a well-placed Chinese Communist Party leader, Xi Zhongxun, a former comrade of Communist China’s founder Mao Tse-tung.
 Considered a “princeling”—someone destined to rise within the government due to family connections—Xi Jinping’s destiny was altered when his father was purged from power in 1962.

 In 1966, Mao launched the Cultural Revolution, a sociopolitical movement intended to preserve “true” Communist ideology and purge remnants of capitalist society.
 All formal education was halted, and Xi Jinping, at that time in high school, was sent down to work in a remote farming village for seven years, doing manual chores and subsisting on rice gruel.
 It was there that Xi grew up both physically and mentally.
 Considered a weakling when he first arrived, he grew strong and compassionate and developed good relations working alongside the villagers.
 Though the Cultural Revolution was a failure, Xi emerged with a sense of idealism and pragmatism.

-Communist Party Member
+Rise in the Communist Party

 After numerous unsuccessful attempts, in 1974 Xi Jinping was accepted into the Communist Party.
 The following year he began to study chemical engineering at Beijing’s Tsinghua University, earning a degree in 1979.
 From that point forward, he steadily rose through the ranks of the Communist Party.
 Between 1979 and 1982, Xi served in the Central Military Command as vice premier, gaining valuable military experience.
 It was around this time that he married his first wife, Ke Lingling, the daughter of the Chinese ambassador to Great Britain.
 The marriage ended in divorce within a few years.